 When it comes to your signature cocktails, choose lighter spirits paired with refreshing flavors.
 We suggest focusing on cucumber, mint, or berries to create light, flavorful sips.

 When it's scorching hot outside, most people crave light, cool bites.
 Create an appetizer spread at cocktail hour of delicious cheeses, charcuterie, vegetables, and other treats for guests to graze.

 Guests not only look sophisticated with a parasol in hand, but the delicate umbrellas also provide protection from harsh UV rays.
 Offer them to guests to use during the ceremony on a hot day.

 Consider Humidity-Proof Hairstyles

-It's hard enough for most brides and bridesmaids to tame their hair into a perfect, flowing 'do.
-Add in heat and humidity and long curls or waves will be disastrous.
-To fight frizz and humidity, ladies should try pulling part or all of their hair off their face and neck to stay cool and picture-perfect.
-One idea we love?
-Trendy braided hairstyles that are an upgrade from more classic looks.
+It's hard enough for most brides and bridesmaids to tame their hair into a perfect updo.
+Add in heat and humidity, and long curls or waves could end up disastrous.
+To fight frizz and excess moisture, those with long hair should try pulling part or all of their hair off their face and neck to stay cool and picture-perfect.

 Opt for a Fresh Color Palette